DailyOpsResources/Jenkins_demos/Troubleshooting/Examples.md

 ```

-Example 4: In this example, the "Tests" stage runs integration tests using pytest with the --integration flag.
+4. In this example, the "Tests" stage runs integration tests using pytest with the --integration flag.
 However, one of the tests fails with an assertion error.
 The console output displays the assertion error message, indicating that the test expected a response of 'success' but received 'failure' instead.
 ```
 Started by user Olivia Green
 Running on Development Agent in /var/jenkins/workspace/Run Integration Tests